ryzheboka/taskana-doc/new-doc-structure/first-example/docs/contributor-guide/getting-started/download-build-run.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Module Overview - Frontend
+# Download, Build and Run TASKANA

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: